 A short maximal sprint may counter a fall in blood glucose levels.
-This has been studied by having exercisers with Type 1 diabetes perform a 10-second cycling sprint either before or after 20 minutes of easy cycling.
-Done before, sprinting may keep blood glucose levels from falling for the 45 minutes after exercise; done afterward, it may prevent a decline for at least 2 hours.
+This has been studied by having exercisers with type 1 diabetes perform a 10-second cycling sprint either before or after 20 minutes of easy cycling.
+Done before, sprinting may keep blood glucose levels from falling for the 45 minutes after exercise; done afterward, it may prevent a decline for at least two hours.
 This technique may also help anytime during exercise.
-Although sprinting will have a limited affect if you have extremely high levels of insulin or a blunted hormonal response, it is still beneficial as a short-term means of raising your glucose levels or preventing them from falling as quickly.
-As Martin Berkeley of Cardiff, Wales, said, “I always do a 10-second sprint at the end end of a run.
+Although sprinting will have a limited affect if you have extremely high levels of insulin or a blunted hormonal response, it is still beneficial as a short-term means of raising your blood glucose levels or preventing them from falling as quickly.
+As Martin Berkeley of Cardiff, Wales, said, “I always do a 10-second sprint at the end of a run.
 This definitely helps prevent hypos by releasing adrenaline.
 I can clearly see the effect on my continuous glucose monitor.”

 2. Intermittent sprints (or interval training)

-You can even keep your blood glucose higher during exercise by interspersing 4-second sprints into an easier workout, which comes closer to replicating what happens when you do sports like soccer or tennis.
-Doing a 4-second sprint once every 2 minutes during 30 minutes of otherwise moderate cycling has been shown to keep glucose-raising hormones higher, which keeps your blood glucose from declining as much.
+You can even keep your blood glucose higher during exercise by interspersing four-second sprints into an easier workout, which comes closer to replicating what happens when you do sports like soccer or tennis.
+Doing a four-second sprint once every two minutes during 30 minutes of otherwise moderate cycling has been shown to keep blood glucose-raising hormones higher, which keeps your blood glucose from declining as much.
 This effect is the result of both greater glucose release (by the liver) and less glucose uptake during exercise and recovery.
 Exercisers also experience the same response when they do sprint training and high-intensity interval workouts.
 Watch out, though, because when the hormonal effects wear off, you may end up more likely to develop hypoglycemia because doing sprints uses up more muscle glycogen.